guardianproject/info/content/blog/2016-05-04-data-usage-and-protection-policies.md

 * * *

-This  policy discloses the practices for Guardian Project&#8217;s website and all apps and projects we release.
+This  policy discloses the practices for Guardian Project's website and all apps and projects we release.
 It will notify you of the following:

   1. <div>
       What personally identifiable information is collected from you through the web site, our apps and services, and how it is used and with whom it may be shared.